Proposal Framework

 Voting options: Mention the options that will be included on the snapshot vote, including an “Abstain” one.

-MIRs are proposals to add a token as a Mimo Vault collateral option.
-The surrounding decisions to be worked through include minimum collateral ratio, collateral & liquidity gauges, and any short term partnerships.
+PIT are proposals to add a token as a collateral.
+The surrounding decisions to be worked through include minimum collateral ratio, and any short term partnerships.

 Each request will require some information and details about the integration like the name of the token, audits, chain(s) requested, and any appropriate links.